Laurakhielll/Laurakhielll/README.md

 - 👋 Hi, I’m @Laurakhielll
 - 👀 I’m interested in learning new things such as how to operate the business
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to start my own business
 - 💞️ I’m looking to collaborate on business (products that is currently trending)
 - 📫 How to reach me
 Instagram : @laxxra.86